acard6/swe_dev/restaurant_analytics/README.md

 # About the files

 ## Ml.py
+This file **WILL** be broken down into more files at a later date to be able to fully document and navigate everything it contains

 ## extra_data.py
 Extra_data is used for gathering and parsing additional outside data that is then tuned for the models inputs or parameters.
 It contains a way to retrieve weather information, both forecast and historical.
 This in turn is added the data file for ease of use in the model.The file aslo gathers holiday info that was used to also feed into the model, however the actual implementation of that is still up in the air.
 The last major thing this file includes is it houses the PCA for the data that was used to determine the minimization of inputs to create a higher accuracy when using certain parameters